zarexalvindaria/github-unfollower/README.md

 ## Instructions
 1. Fork or clone the repository
+2. Install dependencies: `pip install -r requirements.txt`
-2. Run the program.
+3. Run the program.
-3. Input your username.
+4. Input your username.